 - Immediately after the defense presentation, the student and their committee meet to further discuss, evaluate and comment on the thesis.
 At the end of this meeting, the student is excused and the committee decides on the acceptability of the thesis.
 The Committee may require the student to revise the thesis.
 Once accepted, step 4 (below) must be completed and the thesis will be signed for final submission to the Graduate Studies Office.

 - Submit a final copy of the thesis abstract to the Graduate Coordinator.

 - Submit the signed copy of the thesis to the Graduate Studies Office for final review, accompanied by the signed Completion of Requirements Form (GSO2).
 The details of editorial format and procedures for submitting work to SSU's Graduate Studies Office are contained in Guidelines for Master's Theses and Projects.

 Continuous enrollment is expected of all graduate students during their entire degree program.
 If students have completed their coursework and do not register for thesis units, they must enroll in BIOL 578 through Extended Education.
 This involves a fee and requires written permission from the Graduate Coordinator.

 An approved leave of absence from the Graduate Program may be granted in cases of extenuating circumstances.
 The student must submit a written request to the Graduate Committee for approval, followed by submission to the Graduate Studies Office for final approval.
 Approved leaves of absence will be granted for one semester.

-By the end of their 5th semester students are expected to provide to their Advisory Committee a completed draft of the thesis (see Section 6.2), or a Progress Report.
-The critical section of the progress report is a time line indicating the work to be completed in the upcoming (terminal) year.
+By the end of their fifth semester students are expected to provide to their Advisory Committee a completed draft of the thesis (see Section 6.2), or a Progress Report.
+The critical section of the progress report is a timeline indicating the work to be completed in the upcoming (terminal) year.
 A copy of the Advisory Committee-approved progress report must be submitted to the Graduate Coordinator by the student.